 Step 3: Remove unwanted portions of the photo

-You can crop the image into a perfect circle, but I find it much easier to trim away the excess portions of the photograph using the knife tool, leaving a small portion of the photo outside the margin of the circle.
-This gives you a bit of “fudge factor” when cutting on your Silhouette and avoids the need for using the PixScan mat or a Print & Cut design.
+You can crop the image into a perfect circle, but I find it much easier to trim away the excess portions of the photograph using the knife tool.
+The small portion of the photo outside the circle gives you a bit of “fudge factor” when cutting on your Silhouette and avoids the need for using the PixScan mat or a Print & Cut design.

 Step 4: Add text (optional)